The MBA Opens Doors

 Minneapolis/St. Paul is home to one of the nation's largest concentrations of Fortune 500 headquarters, including Target, UnitedHealth Group, Best Buy, Supervalu, 3M, and U.S. Bancorp.
 The Carlson School has close ties with these businesses, providing our students with many opportunities to learn and advance their careers.
 We offer extensive financial support for women, including two full-tuition Forté fellowships.

 - More than one third of MBA fellowship recipients at UNC are women.
 We supplement Forté Fellowships for outstanding women with full-tuition fellowships.
-Women make up 30% of the MBA Class of 2019 and 28% of the MBA Class of 2020.

 At the Mendoza College of Business, we prepare you to search for perspective, to ask penetrating questions, to plumb the depths of uncertainty with confidence.
 The stakes are high.